jsimpson/_archived_second_wind/README.md

 # Second Wind

-Second Wind is a self-hosted, anti-social running and cycling logbook.
+Second Wind is a self-hosted, anti-social activity (cycling, hiking, and running) logbook.

 :running: This app aims to replicate some of the functionality of Garmin Connect as well as provide additional features and a way to keep your activities yourself.